GadoSpinâ„¢ F

 GadoSpinâ„¢ F MRI contrast agent (5 x 5 injections): 130 - 095 - 163

 GadoSpin F is a unique MRI agent developed for atherosclerosis imaging.
 It contains a hydrophobic targeting moiety for high protein binding affinity.
-The agent accumulates in atherosclerotic plaques and enables direct T1-weighted visualization of plaque burden.
+The agent accumulates in atherosclerotic plaques and enables T1-weighted visualization of plaque burden.

 The unique amphiphilic agent for plaque imaging: